All Episodes

 According to Russian intelligence sources, the report said the U.S. has devised a plan to attack several targets in Iran, and an assault could be carried out by launching missiles from fighter jets and warships stationed in the Persian Gulf.

-Uh they want to they they they say they should have gotten a chance to join the Senate in denouncing the bold actions taken by Tehran, Charles Dent, Republican Pennsylvania.
+They say they should have gotten a chance to join the Senate in denouncing the bold actions taken by Tehran, Charles Dent, Republican Pennsylvania.

 So I'm very disappointed that the Speaker chose to act.

-Meanwhile, the Iranians are telling the President, stay out of this, Mr. Bush.
+Meanwhile, the Iranians are telling the president, stay out of this, Mr. Bush.

 Bush condemned the Iranians' actions, and the Iranians said, screw you.

-Well what would they expect?
+What would they expect?

-You know, the the the here's the thing about this.
+You know, here's the thing about this.

-You know, I am I am still seething, and I've got a couple things to say about this as the program unfolds.
+You know, I am still seething, and I've got a couple things to say about this as the program unfolds over her words and her attitude after they passed the timeline bill in the House.

-Calm down, Mr. President, calm down.
+Calm down.

 Just calm down.